 - a.
-Townhouse and rowhouse developments should maintain a street-fronting "front-to-back" orientation to the street. - b.
+Townhouse and rowhouse developments should maintain a street-fronting "frontto-back" orientation to the street. - b.
 All residential units in townhouse and rowhouse building complexes facing streets should have entries oriented towards, and be clearly accessible and visible, from the street. - c.
-For townhouse complexes that have interior-facing units, ensure unit entries are legible and emphasized through design features. - d.
-Consider design strategies to delineate private front yard spaces, porches or patios from the public realm, while maintaining visibility of unit entrances.
+For townhouse complexes that have interior-facing units, ensure unit entries are legible and emphasized through design features. - Consider design strategies to delineate private front yard spaces from the public realm, while maintaining visibility of unit entrances.
 Design strategies may include but are not limited to:

-- i. elevating the front entryway or patio slightly above the fronting sidewalk level; or - ii. where a change in grade is not desired to provide accessibility, delineate the space through other means such as landscaping features, low fencing or planters.
+- elevating the front entryway or patio slightly above the fronting sidewalk level; or - where a change in grade is not desired to provide accessibility, delineate the space through other means such as landscaping features, low fencing or planters.